mwgeurts/viewray_radiso/README.md

 The MATLAB Optimization Toolbox `fminsearch` function is used to optimize the coordinates of the point such that the radius is minimized.
 The Nelder-Mead Simplex method used by `fminsearch` is detailed in Lagarias, J.C., J. A. Reeds, M. H. Wright, and P. E. Wright, [Convergence properties of the Nelder-Mead simplex method in low dimensions](http://epubs.siam.org/doi/abs/10.1137/S1052623496303470), SIAM Journal of Optimization 9 (1998), 112-147.

 The distance from each ray to the sphere center is computed for each optimization iteration using the formula `norm(cross(p1 - p2, c - p2)) / norm(p1 - p2)`, where `c1` and `p2` are points that lie on the ray and `c` is the center.

-## Compatibility and Requirements

-This tool has been tested with ViewRay version 3.5 treatment software and Sun Nuclear Patient software version 6.2.3.5713 on MATLAB 8.3 and 8.4.
-The 2D algorithm requires the MATLAB Mapping Toolbox Version 4.0 or later (tested through 4.0.2), while the 3D algorithm requires the Optimization Toolbox Version 7.0 or later (tested through 7.1).